elastic/elasticsearch/distribution/docker/README.md

      context.
    * It must be platform-independent i.e. it can build on ARM and x64

-Step (2) in the build strategy above replaces the `curl` command in the `Dockerfile` that fetches an Elasticsearch `.tar.gz` distribution with a `COPY` command, so that it is possible to build the ES image locally.
+The transform step in the [build strategy](#build-strategy) above replaces the `curl` command in the `Dockerfile` that fetches an Elasticsearch `.tar.gz` distribution with a `COPY` command, so that it is possible to build the ES image locally.

 ## Iron Bank release process